cakephp/queue/docs/en/index.rst

 - ``getOriginalMessage()``: Returns the original queue message object.
 - ``getParsedBody()``: Returns the parsed queue message body.

-A message *may* return any of the following values:
+A job *may* return any of the following values:

 - ``Processor::ACK``: Use this constant when the message is processed successfully.
 The message will be removed from the queue.